A forum for artists who paint with Water Soluble Oils

 -

-» Where can you purchase Water Soluble Oils?
+» Why do you use Water Soluble Oils?

-» Manufacturers Color Charts for Water Soluble Oils
+» How long does it take for Water Soluble Oils to dry?

 Permissions in this forum:You cannot reply to topics in this forum